bvarner/varnerized_ant_cpcbm/README.md

 (29.82 * 3.25) = 89.46N/cm

 **Conclusion**
-With 1/8th microstepping, a 1:3.25 gear ratio, a 8mm pitch leadscrew, and a stepper driver set to 1/8 stepping, we will exceed the repeatable resolution and torque of the ANT's NEMA8 head design.
+With 1/8th microstepping, a 1:3.25 gear ratio, and an 8mm pitch leadscrew powered by a 17HS4401 NEMA17, we will exceed the repeatable resolution and torque of the ANT's NEMA8 head design.
 Furthermore this part selection will enable using parts I have on hand, cutting the cost to build the head unit considerably.